TeskaLabs/asab/doc/asab/log.rst

 ---------------

 The command-line argument ``-l`` on command-line enables logging to file.
+ASAB supports a log rotation mechanism.
+A log rotation is triggered by a UNIX signal ``SIGHUP``.

 It is implemented using ``logging.handlers.RotatingFileHandler`` from a Python standard library.